 - Check HelpingLostPets.com and report the cat to the Toronto Humane Society and Toronto Animal Services (via 311) as soon as possible and follow-up with them regularly.
 Someone may be calling there looking for him.

-- Take photographs of the cat(s), post on social media and put up “FOUND” posters around your neighbourhood.
+- Take photographs of the cat, post on social media and put up “FOUND” posters around your neighbourhood, including any vet clinics in the area.
 Add a listing to HelpingLostPets.com

 - Go, door to door, with the photographs, and ask your neighbours if they recognize the cat (it’s sort of like detective work — like a Kitty Columbo!)
 It’s also a great way to raise awareness amongst your neighbours — maybe one of them has a shack or garage they can convert into a temporary shelter.
 You have to be creative when it comes to cat rescue.